taskiq-python/taskiq/docs/guide/state-and-deps.md

 ## Generics

 Taskiq supports generic dependencies.
-You can create a generic class that is generic over another class and takskiq will be able to resolve generics based on type annotations.
+You can create a generic class that is generic over another class and taskiq will be able to resolve generics based on type annotations.

 ### Default dependencies